centreon/centreon-documentation/versioned_docs/version-21.04/releases/centreon-commercial-extensions.md

 ### Bug fixes

-- Fixed links not coloring according to status and output not functional when metric name contains special character
+- Fixed links not coloring according to status and output not functional when metric name contains special characters

 ### 21.04.4